embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ## Node AC Remote Configuration Ack

+- **Description**: This ack is used to denote that the AC Remote configuration status of the Node device.
+This ack also contains the IrProtocol information which indicates, as which AC remote, the Node will be acting as.

 | Parameter Name | Example Value | Value Type | Value Range |
 | :------------: | :-----------: | :--------: | :---------: |
 |    PacketId    |      101      |   Number   |     101     |